 That’s why it makes sense to use ordinary people who are “just like me”, as long as they clearly demonstrate your brand values and inspire trust from listeners.

-When creating your testimonial campaign, include testimonials that aren’t entirely in your self-interest.
+When creating a listener testimonial campaign, include testimonials that aren’t entirely in your own self-interest.
 I’d even go so far as to let listeners mention other station or shows in their testimonials.

 Simple.
 It’s the most effective way to build instant credibility.

-Dr. Elliot Aronsen (considered one of the world’s top psychologists) devised an experiment where participants read a fictional newspaper article about an interview with Joe “The Shoulder” Napolitano, a convicted cocaine dealer.
 Half of the participants read a version of the interview where Joe argued for stricter courts and severe sentences.
 The other half read a version of the interview where Joe argued for looser sentences and more lenient courts.
-When Joe argued for lenient courts, he was completely ineffective at changing people’s minds.
-But when he argued for stricter courts, he was a much more believable and sympathetic figure, winning the respondents to be on his side.

 Research proves that people who see a wider range of positive and negative reviews are more likely to make a purchase.